 Please consider the following before applying to Case Western Reserve University's PA program:

 - The physician assistant program is a full-time program and there is no part-time status.
 It is very difficult to maintain even part-time employment while enrolled in the PA program.
 Students must comply with the program’s academic schedule.
 The majority of PA students are NOT employed while enrolled in the PA program.

 - All courses within the curriculum are required.
 No transfer credit or applications for challenge examinations is accepted, no credit is granted for pre-admission experiential learning and no advanced placement is awarded.
 (Advanced placement is defined as a waiver of required coursework within the PA curriculum for applicants to the program and/or a waiver of required coursework within the PA curriculum for currently enrolled students in the program which results in the student advancing in the curriculum without completing required curriculum components).

 PA Program Admission Process

-The Case Western Reserve University PA program website is the definitive source of information concerning admission criteria.
+Case Western Reserve University's PA program website is the definitive source of information concerning admission criteria.
 Please see the Prerequisites page for this information.
 Admission to the program is highly competitive and meeting minimal program prerequisites guarantees neither an interview nor acceptance to the program.